DrGFreeman/dynamo-pandas/README.md

 # dynamo-pandas
-Make working with pandas data and AWS dynamodb easy
+Make working with pandas data and AWS DynamoDB easy.